A Data-Driven Approach to eCommerce SEO Services

 - Tally your indexed pages: The larger the footprint your site has, the greater the opportunity to rank.
 How many indexed pages do you have compared to your competition?

-Ecommerce sites that provide the best user experience for their customers have the best strategy for generating more traffic and sales.
-With the expanding popularity of mobile searches, user experience must be considered on both mobile and desktop versions of your eCommerce site.
+Ecommerce sites that provide the best user experience for their customers have the best SEO strategy for getting more traffic and sales.
+With the growth of mobile searches, the user experience must be considered on both mobile and desktop versions of your eCommerce site.

 In order to find the best user experience for your customers, consider spending time using your competitors’ websites.
 What do you like about them?
 What do you not like about them?
 Make note of the following:

 Laying out site elements properly has a significant impact on whether or not a visitor stays on your site.
 Mark the location of the logo, menu, contact information, shopping cart, key messaging, imagery, and body content.
 Is anything difficult to find?
 How about on mobile?